 Closed-toe tennis shoes, boat shoes or water shoes that stay on your feet under water.Note: No flip-flops or sandals allowed.

 Sweatshirt, fleece top or hoodie

 Lunch that does not require refrigeration (Creek critters bring a healthy snack instead.)

 Boats DCSS has a fleet of Optimist Prams, RS Teras and Lasers.
 The Lasers have full, radial and 4.7 rig options.
 New and smaller (under 90 lb) sailors usually sail Optimists or Teras.
 Heavier, older, or more experienced sailors usually sail Teras or Lasers with the appropriate size rig and sail.
 Wind conditions may also dictate which boat is most appropriate for each sailor, and the type of boat may vary during a given week.
 Sailors are welcome and encouraged to bring their own Optimist, Tera or Laser, and parents receive a discount of $50 per week for providing their own boat.

-Registration Registration for the adult weeks, advanced laser teen week and any single week of junior week opens the first week of March.
+Registration Registration opens March 5, 2021.
 Once students are confirmed in their first week choices, they may register for a second week beginning May 15.
 This helps us ensure that all students have to opportunity for at least one week of camp each summer.
 The application, other forms and checks should be mailed.
 No phone, email, or fax reservations will be accepted, and we are unable to accept cash or credit card at this time.